Chandler Smith: Early career and ARCA Menards Series

+Craftsman Truck Series

 On February 21, 2019, Kyle Busch Motorsports announced that Smith would run a four-race NASCAR Gander Outdoors Truck Series schedule in the team's Nos.
 46 and 51 Toyota Tundras.
 In just his first truck series start at Iowa, he would capture the pole after qualifying would be rained out with the starting order based on owner's points.
-Smith would lead the initial 55 laps and finished 8th in the race.
+Smith would lead the initial 55 laps and finished eighth in the race.